ZwartIndustrial/Doosan-Modules/PlcData/MANUAL.md

 ## 2. Installation

 1. Download [`com.zii.plcdata_0.0.1.dm`](release/com.zii.plcdata_0.0.1.dm).
-2. If an older module with package name `com.zwart.wri` is installed, remove it first.
-Otherwise two `PlcData` groups can appear.
-3. Open DART-Platform and switch to the authority level required for module installation.
+2. Open DART-Platform and switch to the authority level required for module installation.
-4. Select **Install Module** on the Home screen.
+3. Select **Install Module** on the Home screen.
-5. Choose the downloaded `.dm` file and complete the installation.
+4. Choose the downloaded `.dm` file and complete the installation.
-6. Open the Task Editor and find **PlcData** under **User Commands**.
+5. Open the Task Editor and find **PlcData** under **User Commands**.

 For the platform workflow, refer to Doosan Robotics' official [Build and Install a Module guide](https://developers.drdart.io/guide/ver/pub/build-a-module).